ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 ### Kubernetes (k8)
 Kubernetes is Google's version of Docker, which operates similar to Docker's docker compose.
 We deploy multiple applications in pods (like containers).
-Pods share the same VM, IP, and port visi
+Pods share the same VM, IP, and port visibility, but do not share CPU/memory resources or files.